lucidtanooki/plasma-login-kawaiki/README.md

 *Make sure these are installed with their required version or higher!
 Take note that a lot of LTS distros are fixed to Qt 5.9 for now.*

 Debian based distros using the APT package manager:
 (Ubuntu/MX-Linux/Deepin/Mint/Neon)
 `sudo apt install --no-install-recommends sddm qml-module-qtquick-layouts qml-module-qtgraphicaleffects qml-module-qtquick-controls2 libqt5svg5`

-TODO: Specify packages for APT, RPM and PACMAN

 ### Installing the theme